UniFreak/notes/MacUp.md

     + in company docker subnet: 172.16.24.0/24, xdebug remote_host=172.16.24.2
     + in home 192.168.65.0/24, xdebug remote_host=192.168.65.2
     + try configure only path_mappin of `Project` dir and make sure workspace folder dragged from `Project dir`
+- postman respond to api call fine, but site can not be access via browser: no response --> turn off all vpns